web2py/py4web/apps/_documentation/static/en/_sources/chapter-07.rst.txt

    >>> row('person.name')
    Alex

-The latter syntax is particularly handy when selecting en expression instead of a column.
+The latter syntax is particularly handy when selecting an expression instead of a column.
 We will show this later.

 You can also do